james-spears/alpha/k8s/k8s.md

         web          NodePort       10.12.12.104   <none>           8080:30538/TCP   2m33s
         worker       ClusterIP      10.12.13.49    <none>           8880/TCP         2m27s
         ```
-(*Note that nay ip addresses assigned to services here are created by Google and are ephemeral meanining they change frequently, ex. on restart.
-Do not consider these to be static for testinog purposes etc.*)
+(*Note that nay ip addresses assigned to services here are created by Google and are ephemeral meaning they change frequently, ex. on restart.
+Do not consider these to be static for testing purposes etc.*)

 6. Create ingress controller - We wish now to create the ingress controller which will direct all incoming traffic to web service.
-In addition the ingress controller can be used to terminate SSL using using cert bot although that is not done here and will require a domain regitered with a DNS provider (this can also be done though GCP but any DNS will do).
+In addition the ingress controller can be used to terminate SSL using using cert bot although that is not done here and will require a domain registered with a DNS provider (this can also be done though GCP but any DNS will do).
     * Navigate to `helpful-bunny-repo` directory on your local machine.
-    1. Ingress Controller (`./k8s/ingresscontroller/ingress-contorller.yaml`) - Exposes web nodes to the web.
+    1. Ingress Controller (`./k8s/ingresscontroller/ingress-controller.yaml`) - Exposes web nodes to the web.

     * In order to create the broker service (making the broker pod available to the outside world), from project directory type:
     ```
-    kubectl create -f ./k8s/ingresscontroller/ingress-contorller.yaml
+    kubectl create -f ./k8s/ingresscontroller/ingress-controller.yaml
     ```
     and you should receive a return message
     ```